1098-T/Education Tax Credits Information

 - Who do I contact if I did not get my form?

-- Please call the Business Services Office of the campus you attended.
+- If you paid for your tuition and did not receive the Form 1098-T, please call the Business Services Office of the college you attended.

 - Do I need this form to complete my taxes?